citp/privacy-policy-historical/a/am/amp/ampedasia.com.md

-> *The following text is extracted and transformed from the ampedasia.com privacy policy that was archived on 2013-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131227065153id_/http%3A//www.ampedasia.com/page/15) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ampedasia.com privacy policy that was archived on 2014-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626092235id_/http%3A//www.ampedasia.com/page/15) for the most accurate reproduction.*

-#
+# Amped Asia | Asian Lifestyle & Entertainment Magazine

 **PAGES ON AMPED ASIA**